Crypto Guide: The Bitcoin Bubble

 The comparison between the current Bitcoin bubble and dot-com boom is obvious.
 Bitcoin and cryptocurrencies clearly represent a seismic shift in the way currencies operate.

 However it might just be the technology upon which they are built, known as blockchain, that is contributing to the lofty valuations.
-Blockchain is a digitized ledger system that tracks transactions.
+The blockchain is a digitized ledger system that tracks transactions.
 We are seeing potential applications for blockchain technology in the banking sector, the insurance industry, gambling and forecasting amongst many others.

 Many pundits are simply betting on the blockchain technology by investing in Bitcoin.
 They see the long-term future that the technology represents which is contributing to the current Bitcoin bubble status.